laz-aslam/CoVID--FREE-Premium-Resources/readme.md

 - [Yac](https://www.yac.com/blog/corona) - Voice messaging for remote teams.
 Anyone who signed up before or during the pandemic will receive Yac Pro for free for 3 months.
 Educators/students will forever have access to Yac for free.

+#### Ugenie

+- [Ugenie](https://ugenie.io) - Free Curated Community Platform.
+After the trial, we can work with the organisation’s budget to make it affordable or defer payment until later date.
+Ugenie provides businesses and organisations their own private community platforms to engage members, staff or teams (I.e. your own LinkedIn or Facebook but without the noise).

 ## Designer